Preventive detention: Malaysia

 In Malaysia the Internal Security Act 1960 (ISA) was a preventive detention law that was enacted after Malaysia gained independence from Britain in 1957.
-The ISA allowed for detention without trial or criminal charges under limited, legally defined circumstances.
+The ISA allowed for detention without trial or criminal charges under limited circumstances.
 The ISA was invoked against terrorism activity and against anyone deemed a threat to national security.
-On 15 September 2011, Najib Razak, the then Prime Minister of Malaysia, said that this legislation would be repealed and replaced by two new laws.
+On 15 September 2011, Najib Razak, the then Prime Minister of Malaysia, said that the legislation would be repealed and replaced by two new laws.

 On 17 April 2012, the Security Offences (Special Measures) Act 2012 (SOSMA) was approved by the Malaysian Parliament as a replacement for the ISA.
 It was given the royal assent on 18 June 2012 and gazetted on 22 June 2012.

 New Zealand

 New Zealand has two types of preventive detention.
 The one called "preventive detention" is an indeterminate sentence of imprisonment.
 The other is called a "public protection order" and is a civil detention.

 "Preventive detention" is an indeterminate sentence of imprisonment, similar to life imprisonment and second only to it in terms of seriousness.
-It may be given to offenders aged 18 or over who are convicted of a qualifying sexual or violent offence, and the court is satisfied that the person is likely to commit another qualifying sexual or violent offence if they were given a determinate sentence of imprisonment.
-Preventive detention has a minimum non-parole period of five years in prison, but the sentencing judge can extend this if they believe that the prisoner's history warrants it.
+It may be given to offenders aged 18 or over who are convicted of a qualifying sexual or violent offence, and the court is satisfied that the person is likely to commit another qualifying sexual or violent offence if they were given a fixed term of imprisonment.
+Preventive detention has a minimum non-parole period of five years in prison.
+Sentencing judges may impose a longer non-parole period, when they believe that the prisoner's history warrants it.
+Parole conditions last for the rest of the offender's life and they can be recalled to prison at any time.
 A total of 314 people were serving terms of preventive detention in 2013, of whom 34 were on parole.
-Alfred Thomas Vincent was in prison on preventive detention for 52 years from 1968 to 2021.

 A public protection order is a civil detention order for someone who has finished a finite prison sentence and still poses a very high risk of serious sexual or violent reoffending.
 The person is detained in a secure civil residence inside the perimeter of a prison.